SoccerStatsUS/soccerdata/README.md

 1. News as data.
 Collect all the soccer news feeds.
 Use them to pull out interesting data.
 2. Twitter stream.
 Um, get tweets about soccer I suppose.
 Preferably valuable tweets.
 Is there a service for this?
 3. Add data consistency checking.
-4. Get 2010 World Cup data.

 # Checking data

-What's a good way to check conflicting data?
+What's are ways to check conflicting data?

-What kind of data do we have?
+# First, you have to normalize names.

+1. Make sure that a team does not play more than one game on the same day.
+2. Assert that when a team plays multiple games on the same day, they are identical.
+3. Compare standings and make sure they are identical.
+4. Merge bios together.

+# Normalization - what do we need to normalize and how?

+# Team names.

+Just create a list of canonical team names.
+How should this interact with the teams from soccer?

-# Player action data
+# Player names.

-Event data
-Game Stat data
+1. Create guesses based on name similarity with birthdate
+2. Use lineup data to create theories about likely players.
+2. Create name translation machinery (?)
+3.

+Competition names for everything.

+Team names only:
+ - scores
+ - standings

+Player names only:
+ - goals
+ - fouls, tackles, etc.
-Season stat data
+ - biographical data

+Both:
+ - substitutions
+ - game stats
+ - competition stats
+ - lineups

+## Data breakdown

-Lineup data
+# Event data
+ - goals
+ - substitutions
+ - fouls
+ - tackles
+ - passes
+ - etc.

-# Game data
+# Summary data
+ - scores
+ - standings
+ - game stats
+ - competition stats (is a game a miniature competition?)
+ - teams (?)
-Score data
+ - lineup data

-# Biographical data
+# Ancillary data
-Player data
+ - salaries
+ - awards
- - Salary data
+ - biographical data

+# Prospective
-Team data
+ - place data
+ -

+# Standardizations

-Should probably standardize on a text data format.
+I want to standardize on a text data format.

-I'm currently using pure python, but we've also got a lot of text documents mixed in.
+It seems obviously better to use yaml for everything.
+That way it's neatly structured and already ready to use.

+# can probably just dump my python creations as yaml?

+# Bio data, e.g., should definitely be in yaml.